Chic and cheap: China takes shine to South Korean cosmetics

 Amorepacific posted on Tuesday a 35 percent increase in its second quarter China sales.
 LG Household and Healthcare's The Face Shop brand also posted a 52 percent jump in sales in China and Japan in the same quarter.

-Most of the Korean cosmetics firms are targeting the mid-to-low end of the China market by rapidly opening stores and bombarding customers with hundreds of new products each year.
+Most of the Korean cosmetics firms are targetting the mid-to-low end of the China market by rapidly opening stores and bombarding customers with hundreds of new products each year.

-The Korean firms are able to offer so many products so quickly because they outsource production to companies such as Cosmax Inc (044820.KS), which also supplies L'Oreal, said Tiger Kim, head of Seoul-based consultancy CosmeticConsulting.
+The Korean firms are able to offer so many products so quickly because they outsource production to companies such as Cosmax Inc, which also supplies L'Oreal, said Tiger Kim, head of Seoul-based consultancy CosmeticConsulting.

 For example, Amorepacific's budget Innisfree brand launched 100 make-up and 70 skin care products in China in the first half of this year alone.
 The demand for cheaper cosmetics is rapidly growing in South Korea too, where global brands have been eclipsed by their domestic rivals in recent years.